gehoumi/Live-Workshop/kubernetes-101/README.md

 [Reference](https://github.com/GoogleCloudPlatform/istio-samples/tree/master/istio-canary-gke)

-This demo accompanies [a GCP Blog Post](https://cloud.google.com/blog/products/networking/advanced-application-deployments-and-traffic-management-with-istio-on-gke) on managing application deployments with Istio and
-Stackdriver.

-## Introduction

 In this example, we will learn how to use [Istio’s](https://istio.io/) [Traffic Splitting](https://istio.io/docs/concepts/traffic-management/#splitting-traffic-between-versions) feature to perform a Canary deployment on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

 In this sample, `productcatalogservice-v2` introduces a 3-second